ilyamusabirov/hci-lambdaprototyping-tutorial/docs/050bandit.md

     update.message.reply_text(prompts[arm], parse_mode="Markdown")
 ```

-Don't forget registering handler for command.
+Don't forget to register the handler for command.

-This is the first step to bandit, but due to our request-responce architecture, there is no bandit object existing between function calls.
+This is the first step to the bandit, but there is no bandit object existing between function calls due to our request-response architecture.

-This means that to create a bandit we will need to add persistence and save and restore bandit state to database for each call.
+This means that to create a bandit, we will need to add persistence and save and restore the bandit state to a database for each call.

-For that we are going to use AWS DynamoDB, serverless key-value db.
+For that, we are going to use AWS DynamoDB, a serverless key-value DB.

 ## Adding persistence - DynamoDB

-See [dynamodb-setup.ipynb](dynamodb-setup.ipynb) for example of creating DynamoDB table and working with storing bandit data in it before running app examples.
+See [dynamodb-setup.ipynb](dynamodb-setup.ipynb) for the example of creating DynamoDB table and working with storing bandit data in it before running app examples.

-Note, that adding DynamoDB seems to require switching to manual access policy, see [config.json](../tg-bandits/.chalice/config.json) and [policy-dev.json](../tg-bandits/.chalice/policy-dev.json), last copied from [J. Olabemiwo tutorial on creating CRUD apps on Lambda](https://auth0.com/blog/how-to-create-crud-rest-api-with-aws-chalice/)
+Note that adding DynamoDB seems to require switching to a manual access policy.
+See [config.json](../tg-bandits/.chalice/config.json) and [policy-dev.json](../tg-bandits/.chalice/policy-dev.json), last copied from [J. Olabemiwo tutorial on creating CRUD apps on Lambda](https://auth0.com/blog/how-to-create-crud-rest-api-with-aws-chalice/)

 ## eGreedy bandit + database

 Two handlers in [code](../tg-bandits/app.py), `random_choice_bandit1` & `button` are responsible for bandit interaction:

-- `random_choice_bandit1` reads from DynamoDB bandit state, chooses egreedy way a prompt and generates a keyboard to send binary reward.
+- `random_choice_bandit1` reads from DynamoDB bandit state, chooses egreedy way a prompt, and generates a keyboard to send a binary reward.
-- `button` processes callback with reward, updating badnit state in DB.
+- `button` processes callback with reward, updating bandit state in DB.

 ![prompt and buttons](fig/050-001.png)

-In addition, `report` hadnler returns state of the bandit from DB.
+In addition, `report` handler returns the state of the bandit from DB.

 ![prompt and buttons](fig/050-002.png)